HOME RESALE/REFINANCE INFORMATION

 Q: How often are the Dues billed?

-A: Semi-Annually on January 1 and August 1
+A: Semi-Annually on January 1 (due February 1) and July 1 (due August 1)

 Q: I am refinancing and need a statement/account history and insurance certificate, how do I get this?